 18. Pilates Push-Up

-Lower chin toward chest and begin rolling slowly down toward floor one vertebrae at a time.
-Soften knees, bring palms to floor, then walk hands out to plank position.
+Soften your knees and bring palms to floor, then walk your hands out to Plank Position.
 Feel long in your spine and keep your core tight.
-Now bend elbows toward sides for a small triceps push-up (don’t lower all the way down to mat).
-Push back to plank.
-Reach sit bones back and up and begin to walk hands back until you come to hang over legs.
-Draw in belly to roll slowly back up to stand.
-Repeat 8 times.Make it easier: Drop to your knees instead of plank.
+Now bend elbows toward sides for a small triceps push-up (don’t lower all the way down to the mat).

 Ready to put it into action?
 Bloom created this beginner sequence you can do anywhere, anytime to work your whole body.